French Film, Wine & Conversation: Cannes Winner “Polisse” (2011) | Polk Gulch

 Alliance Française of San Francisco | 1345 Bush Street, San Francisco, CA

-To help non-French speakers discover French cinema, The Alliance Française of San Francisco is offering a weekly Tuesday night class centered around a French film and conversation.
+To help non-French speakers discover French cinema, The Alliance Française of San Francisco is offering a weekly Tuesday night French film viewing.

-The class will take place in their cozy theater with free wine, refreshments and popcorn all for a $5 donation at the door.
+The film night takes place in their cozy theater with free servings of wine.
+Admission is free, but a $5 donation at the door is always appreciated.

 A photographer, Melissa, is given access to the child protection division of the Paris police force, a team whose daily encounters with some of the most harrowing crimes perpetrated on children take a terrible toll on their emotional lives.